ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/index.md

 ### ACCESS-OM3 configuration documentation

-We appreciate contributions, typo fixes and bugs in this documentation, to make suggestions please see TODO.
+We appreciate contributions, typo fixes and bugs in this documentation, to make suggestions please see [Edit Config Docs](Contributing/Edit-Config-Docs/) page.

 ### How to add a community supported ACCESS-OM3 configuration documentation
-We provide protocol and guidance on how apply to have your regional configuration supported by ACCESS-NRI.
-More details to be added soon (@helenmacdonald ; https://github.com/ACCESS-NRI/access-om3-configs/pull/574).
-TODO
+We provide protocol and guidance on how to have your regional configuration supported by ACCESS-NRI.
+For further details see the [Add Supported Config](Contributing/Add-Supported-Config/) page.

 ### Contribute to one of ACCESS-OM3's components

 There are several different ways to do this depending on the kind of contribution and the component.
-Best to get in touch on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/cosima/29) or email `chris.bull@anu.edu.au`.
+Best to get in touch on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/cosima/29), ping @ACCESS-NRI/ocean on GitHub or email `chris.bull@anu.edu.au`.